Game of chance: Skill

 Some games that involve an element of luck may also require a certain level of skill.
 This is particularly evident when players need to make decisions based on prior knowledge or incomplete information, as seen in games like blackjack.
 In contrast, games such as roulette and punto banco (baccarat) rely more on chance, with players having the choice to determine their bet amount and selection, leaving the outcome largely to luck.
 Consequently, these games are categorized as games of chance, although a minimal skill component is still involved.

 The distinction between 'chance' and 'skill' is relevant because in some countries, chance games are illegal or at least regulated, but skill games are not.
 Since there is no standardized definition, poker, for example, has been ruled a game of chance in Germany and, by at least one New York state Federal judge, a game of skill.

 Addiction

-People who engage in games of chance and gambling can develop a strong dependence on them.
-This is called psychopathology (addiction) of "pathological gambling".
-According to psychoanalyst Edmund Bergler, there are six characteristics of pathological gamblers: